-Continue reading to discover the four keys reasons why backup, recovery and business continuity solutions based on hybrid cloud model is essential for an SMB.
+A recent study from Tech Republic reveals that 75% of companies have moved to hybrid cloud, due to its wide range of benefits.
+Continue reading to discover the four key reasons why backup, recovery and business continuity solutions based on hybrid cloud model is essential for an SMB.

 1. Hybrid Cloud Provides Security

 For those businesses with limited IT staff and a restricted budget, moving to a hybrid cloud is the solution you've been looking for.
 In Firemon's 2019 State of Hybrid Cloud Security Survey, over 50% of Infosec professionals said less than 25% of their security budget went to cloud security.

 It will be monitored closely and protected by your security systems.
 Within the public cloud, routine files and documents can be stored and preserved by a trusted third party.

 Small companies that require dependable and immediate data recovery are a great fit for hybrid cloud.
 Uptime reliability is generally shown in any service level agreement (SLA) with a cloud vendor.

 Your business can offload all the time-consuming maintenance and troubleshooting to a provider with internal expertise.
 This will eliminate the stress and take the pressure off your overloaded IT staff, saving you lots of time in the process.

 Data recovery is something important to think about when transitioning into hybrid cloud.
 In the event of a natural disaster or catastrophe, data losses can be minimized when backing up to the cloud.

 With a hybrid solution, a company’s essential data is backed up locally and then an additional backup is replicated off-site, providing extra data security.
 The in-house data is protected by redundant sets of information, with the local device being the first line of defense.

 In this model, MSPs and VARs have multiple sources to assist clients in data protection, and can emphasize that it is just as important to insure data as it is to insure physical resources, like buildings, employees and other assets.